MRollin03/MRollin03/README.md

 ## About
 I like building practical software and exploring development, hardware, and design.

 Outside coding:
-- Playing Minecraft
 - Flying FPV drones
 - Designing 3D parts
+- Gym Sessions
+- And a massive craft beer lover

 ---